‘Utterly unacceptable’ if Gavin Williamson told aide to ‘slit throat’, says minister

 Mr Williamson has rejected that he bullied any staff, claiming to have had “good working relationships” with his “brilliant officials”, but has not denied using the words alleged.

-Asked about the allegations, Mr Stride told Sky News: “If that is the case that it is utterly, utterly unacceptable but, at the very least, it is in the realm of media speculation.”
+Asked about the allegations, Mr Stride told Sky News: “If that is the case that it is utterly, utterly unacceptable but, at the moment, it is in the realm of media speculation.”

 Mr Stride said “the independent parliamentary authorities” would look into the fresh claims, after Rishi Sunak also promised a probe would not be carried out by the Tory party.